CloudLabs-MOC/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L18_Package_Management_with_Azure_Artifacts.md

 1. In the vertical menu on the left side of the **Package Management with Azure Artifacts** pane, click **Repos**.
 1. On the **Files** pane, click **Clone**, select the drop-down arrow next to **Clone in VS Code**, and, in the dropdown menu, select **Visual Studio**.
 1. If prompted whether to proceed, click **Open**.
 1. If prompted, sign in with the user account you used to set up your Azure DevOps organization.

-Username and password can be obtained from the environmental details page.
+     * Email/Username: <inject key="AzureAdUserEmail"></inject>

+     * Password: <inject key="AzureAdUserPassword"></inject>

 1. Within the Visual Studio interface, in the **Azure DevOps** pop-up window, accept the default local path and click **Clone**.
 This will automatically import the project into Visual Studio.
 Make a note of local path you will need it in further tasks.

+1. If prompted, sign in with following credentials

+     * Email/Username: <inject key="AzureAdUserEmail"></inject>

+     * Password: <inject key="AzureAdUserPassword"></inject>

+     >**Note**: If you encounter blank sign in page, kindly close the sign in window and when prompted, sign in by selecting your username.

 1. After import is completed in lab VM go to start menu search for **Visual Studio Installer** and open it.
 Click on **Modify** within the **Visual Studio Community 2022** card and under workloads verify if **ASP<nolink>.NET and web development**, **Azure development**, and **.NET Multi-platform App UI development** already selected else select them and click on modify.
 1. Installation will take some time meanwhile minimise visualstudio and continue next task.
 After installation is completed it will restart Visual studio automatically.